Get to know the 2026 Michigan U.S. Senate candidates, their backgrounds, and current roles. Stay...

 Gretchen Whitmer has led Michigan for eight years.
 She can't run again.
 And the race to replace her is one of the most competitive and closely watched governor's races in the country.

-The primary is on August 4th.
-The general election is on November 3rd.
-Between now and then, the field will narrow, positions will sharpen, and the stakes will get clearer.
+What started as one of the most crowded fields in Michigan history has narrowed significantly.
+The primary is August 4th.
+The general election is November 3rd.
+Between now and then, the field will continue to narrow, positions will sharpen, and the stakes will get clearer.

 This guide is your starting point — a plain-language look at who's running, what they stand for, and what questions are worth asking.